-Homework: selected lessons are accompanied by a homework assignment that will be turned in to a D2L dropbox.
+Homework: selected lessons are accompanied by homework assignments that will be turned in to a D2L dropbox.
 You will need access to a scanner for some of these assignments.

-Tests: There will be 3 in class tests given during the first hour of the Saturday meetings.
+Tests: There will be 3 in class tests given during the last hour of the Saturday meetings.
 If you have special needs for test taking, please contact me in advance.

-Where to find it: Announcements, schedules, assignments and lessons are posted on my web site (see top left of the page for web address).
+Where to find it: Announcements, schedules, assignments and lessons are posted on my web site (see top right of this page for the web address).
 You will be taking quizzes, participating in discussions, turning in assignments (in the dropbox) and sometimes reading articles in D2L.
 You will also have opportunities to participate in online chat Q&A sessions on D2L.
 I will be posting your scores in the gradebook section on D2L.
 Occasionally there are problems with the gradebook (both human and machine errors).
 Please let me know if you find any errors in the posted scores.